 A Renewable America

-Another part of ARA is the Grid Campaign, which focuses on accelerating deployment of renewable energy by shaping market rules, utility procurements, and transmission planning.
+A main focus of A Renewable America is the Grid Campaign, which works on accelerating deployment of renewable energy by shaping market rules, utility procurements, and transmission planning.
 In PJM and MISO, we are working with industry leaders and other experts to develop an advocacy agenda on market rules that will increase the pace of wind and solar deployment by properly valuing the many benefits that wind, solar, and storage provide to the grid.

 In New Mexico, we’ve teamed up with Interwest Energy Alliance to deliver expert testimony highlighting needed improvements to the PNM Integrated Resource Plan, improvements needed to increase future renewable energy procurement.
 This testimony is available on the ARA website.